urpflanze-org/core/README.md

 ---

-## Creazione di una forma
+## Creating a shape

 ### ShapeBuffer

-La _ShapeBuffer_ è la forma a cui puoi passare un buffer di punti.
+The _ShapeBuffer_ is the shape to which you can pass a buffer of points.
-Essa accetta la proprietà `shape` che è un array di punti [x0, y0, x1, y1, ..., xn, yn].
+It accepts the `shape` property which is an array of points _[x0, y0, x1, y1, ..., xn, yn]_.

-L'Array di punti verrà adattato tra un range di -1 ed 1.
+The array of points will be adapted between a range of -1 and 1.

 Example: